Santosh-Gupta/Research2Vec/README.md

 They all seem to use combination of collaborative filtering, content based filtering,  graph-based reccomendations, as well as embeddings representations.
 However, I have not seen them take full advantage of the embedding representation, specifically vector arithmatic or 2D similarity maps (TSNE).

 What I am hoping to see is if my recommender can recommend a paper that's very relevant, but not included in the recommendations of the four recommenders I mentioned.
-If my recommender can do this consistently, then it would be a worthy recommender to utilize in addition of the other 3.
+If my recommender can do this consistently, then it would be a worthy recommender to utilize in addition of the others.

 ## Why vector representation?